AVeReS Project

 Specific scientific objectives:

-• Classification of damaged plants using various algorithmpecs_algorithm2
+- Classification of damaged plants using various algorithm

 Work Packages